 Clinical Pearl: Ramadan - Reminder to Health Care Practitioners

-*It is anticipated that Ramadan in 2013 will start on Tuesday, the 9th of July and will continue for 30 days until Saturday, the 7th of August Based on sightability in North America, in 2013 Ramadan will start in North America a day later - on Wednesday, the 10th of July.
+*It is anticipated that Ramadan in 2016 will start on Monday, the 6th of June and will continue for 30 days until Tuesday, 5th of July.

 The fourth requirement of Islam is fasting during Ramadan: the 9th month of Islamo-Arabic lunar calendar.
 Ramadan is considered a month of community because religious practices such as prayers, fasting, charity, and self-accountability are often practiced within community setting.
 During fasting, Muslims avoid eating, drinking and smoking from sunrise to sunset.
 Muslims gather as family and community in the evenings to open their fast by prayers and read the Qur'an in the evenings.
 Patients may receive an increasing number of visitors during this month.